John M. Bendheim Loan Forgiveness Fund

 Are you a Wharton MBA alum working in social impact?
 Discover how the Loan Forgiveness program can support your journey to change the world.

 Wharton alumni are using their skills and knowledge—in finance, management, marketing, entrepreneurship, and more—for social impact.
 And sometimes, making the choice to pursue a social impact career has significant financial implications.

 That’s where the Bendheim Loan Forgiveness program comes in.

-Created in 2005 by John Bendheim, W’40, and his son Tom, WG/Lauder’90, and managed by the Wharton Social Impact Initiative, the loan forgiveness fund has awarded more than $1.7 million to nearly 100 different alumni.
+Created in 2005 by John Bendheim, W’40, and his son Tom, WG/Lauder’90, and managed by the Wharton Social Impact Initiative, the loan forgiveness fund has awarded more than $2.3 million to over 110 different alumni.

 The Bendheim Fellows are just a sample of our alumni who are impact investors, social entrepreneurs, corporate and nonprofit leaders, and philanthropists.